This article provides an overview of how to share or send documents from DocHub. Techniques to share or send your document include the following:

 If you want to share your document on a website or in group email and the document doesn't contain sensitive content, then you may consider making a document Public.
 To make a document public, open the Share or Send dialog, then toggle the "Edit..." button next to Privacy and Owner, then select the Privacy setting "Public."

-To learn more, see: Publish a PDF form to a webpage for anyone to sign & fill out
+To learn more about using a public link to ask people to visit and sign a copy of one of your templates, see: Publish a PDF form to a webpage for anyone to sign & fill out

 A DocHub Share-Link is similar to setting a document's privacy to Public, except that: